-When you receive a job offer or your company transfers you and you need to relocate, you may be eligible for a relocation package.
-In some cases, the company will pay for the full expense of moving.
+But not all moving packages are alike.
+In some cases, the company will pay for the full cost of moving.
 In others, you may be given a flat dollar amount to cover your expenses.

 What's Included in a Job Relocation Package?